-We have Retail Card programs with 29 national and regional retailers, which have approximately 40,000 retail locations and include department stores, specialty retailers, mass merchandisers and e-retailers (multi-channel and online retailers).
-The average length of our relationship with our Retail Card partners is 20 years.
+We have Retail Card programs with 25 national and regional retailers, which have approximately 10,000 retail locations and include department stores, specialty retailers, mass merchandisers and digital (multi-channel and online retailers).
+The average length of our relationship with our Retail Card partners is 21 years.
+Our oil and gas retail credit programs are no longer reported within our Retail Card sales platform and are now reported within our Payment Solutions sales platform.

-At December 31, 2018 (length of relationship in years) Mass merchandisers Specialty retailers Department stores

-wass merchandisers Specialty retailers Department stores
+Specialty retailers Department stores

-Lowe's (39) American Eagle (22) Belk (13)
+Lowe's (40) American Eagle (23) Belk (14)

-Sam's Club (25) At Home (2) JCPenney (19)
+Sam's Club (26) At Home (2) JCPenney (20)

-Walmart (19) BP (3) Stein Mart (12)

-E-retailers Chevron (11) Travel & Entertainment

-Amazon (11) Citgo (2) Cathay Pacific (1)

-Ebates (5) Crate and Barrel (1) Fareportal (2)
+Crate and Barrel (1) Stein Mart (13)

-eBay (1) Dick's Sporting Goods (15) Marvel (2)
+Digital Dick's Sporting Goods (16) Travel & Entertainment

-Evine Live (12) Gap (20)
+Amazon (12) Fleet Farm (14) Cathay Pacific Airways (2)

+eBay (15) Gap (21) Fareportal (3)

-Google Store (2) Men's Wearhouse (20)
+Google Store (3) Men's Wearhouse (21) Marvel (3)

-PayPal (14) Mills Fleet Farm (13)

-QVC (13) Nissan and Infiniti (1)
+PayPal (15) Nissan and Infiniti (2) Norwegian Air (1)

-Phillips 66 (5)

-TJX (7)
+Qurate (14) TJX (8)

+Rakuten (6)

+ShopHQ (13)

-Our five largest programs are with Retail Card partners.
-Based upon interest and fees on loans for the year ended December 31, 2018, excluding the Walmart program discussed below, our five largest programs are: Gap, JCPenney, Lowe's, PayPal and Sam's Club.
-These programs accounted in aggregate for 44% of our total interest and fees on loans for the year ended December 31, 2018, and 44% of loan receivables at December 31, 2018.
-Our program with Lowe's accounted for more than 10% of our total interest and fees on loans for the year ended December 31, 2018.
+Our five largest ongoing programs are with Retail Card partners.
+Based upon interest and fees on loans for the year ended December 31, 2019, excluding the Walmart program, our five largest programs were: Gap, JCPenney, Lowe's, PayPal and Sam's Club.
+These programs accounted in aggregate for 47% of our total interest and fees on loans for the year ended December 31, 2019, and 48% of loan receivables at December 31, 2019.
+Our programs with Lowe's and PayPal each accounted for more than 10% of our total interest and fees on loans for the year ended December 31, 2019.
+In October 2019, we sold \$8.2 billion of receivables associated with our consumer program agreement with Walmart.

-The length of our relationship with each of these five Retail Card partners is over 14 years, and in the case of Lowe's, 39 years.
-The current expiration dates for these agreements range from 2022 through 2028.
-During the year ended December 31, 2018, and to date, we extended our Retail Card program agreements with JCPenney, Lowe's and Sam's Club.
+The length of our relationship with each of our five largest ongoing Retail Card partners is over 15 years, and in the case of Lowe's, 40 years.
+The current expiration dates for these agreements range from 2022 through 2030.
+Within the last eighteen months, we have extended our program agreements with the majority of these key partners, including most recently our agreement announced in October 2019 to extend our program agreement with PayPal, and also to become the exclusive issuer of a Venmo co-branded consumer credit card.